-- Cut out all entertainment and shopping for the next month.
+- Cut out all entertainment, non-essential shopping and extra spending for the next month.

 By combining these strategies and sticking with them for the next few weeks, you should be able to add several hundred dollars to your account.
 Read my 7 Best Money Making Ideas here for some other creative ideas to get money quickly (and legally)!

 Commit to save the money for emergencies only.